-- To evaluate development proposals within the district as they are identified and compare these with historical records of contaminative uses. - To ensure that developments on potentially contaminated sites will not be permitted unless evidence has been submitted to show that the possibility, nature and extent of contamination has been properly investigated and assessed and that any remediation measures necessary to deal with the contamination are effective either: - i. prior to granting planning permission, or
+- To evaluate development proposals within the district as they are identified and compare these with historical records of contaminative uses. - To ensure that developments on potentially contaminated sites will not be permitted unless evidence has been submitted to show that the possibility, nature and extent of contamination has been properly investigated and assessed and that any remediation measures necessary to deal with the contamination are effective either: - i. prior to granting planning permission, or - ii. where the risks are lower, by imposing conditions for development and: - To ensure there is no long term detrimental effect on the environment or unacceptable risks to the health and safety of the local population as a result of the disturbance of contaminants during and after development. - To further evaluate all 2300 records on the Council's database to develop a list of potentially contaminated sites across the district and to prioritise such sites based on risk. - To compare the database of potentially contaminated sites with those in Council ownership to establish any potential liabilities.

-- where the risks are lower, by imposing conditions for development and; - To ensure there is no long term detrimental effect on the environment or unacceptable risks to the health and safety of the local population as a result of the disturbance of contaminants during and after development. - To evaluate all 2700 records on the Council's database to obtain a list of potentially contaminated sites across the district and to prioritise such sites based on risk. - To compare the database of potentially contaminated sites with those in Council ownership to establish any potential liabilities. - To inspect as soon as possible any sites that come to light as a matter of urgency where there is a risk to human health. - To regularly update Craven District Council's Planning Department on information collected as a result of the inspection programme. - To help, encourage and support voluntary remediation. - To continue to support ongoing training for Council officers in implementing both Part 2A and supporting the development process.
+- To regularly update Craven District Council's Planning Department on information collected as a result of the inspection programme. - To help, encourage and support voluntary remediation. - To continue to support ongoing training for Council officers in implementing both Part 2A and supporting the development process.